What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 The specialty they are training in, the location of their program, and the kind of healthcare institution they are working for are just a few of the variables that affect resident physicians’ wages.
 However, residents often receive pay that is in line with their level of education and expertise, and as they advance in their training, their incomes frequently rise.

 In addition to their pay, resident physicians frequently get retirement plans, paid time off, and health insurance.
-Certain programs could include allowances for housing or transportation.
+Specific programs could include allowances for housing or transportation.

 Although residents are paid for their work, their remuneration could only partially reflect their time and effort in their training.
 Reputably demanding residency programs require participants to work long shifts and spend much time on call.